North Ayrshire Council provides free school transport when your child is enrolled in their catchment school but:

 What happens next?

-We may need to ask for more information, or carry out a Road Safety Assessment which could delay the outcome.
+We may need to ask you for more information, or carry out a Road Suitability Assessment.
+These may delay the outcome.

-Please make sure that your child is aware of the safety and acceptable behaviour terms.
-These are included in the Terms and Conditions of free school transport provision.
+Make sure your child is aware of the safety and acceptable behaviour terms included in the Terms and Conditions.

 Passes